boolean-uk/js-fundamentals-functions-1/README.md

 ## Running tests

-- To verify your solutions, run the test suite by running the `npx jasmine` command followed by the path to the corresponding test file for each `src/.js` file above
+- To verify your solutions, run the test suite by running the `npx jasmine` command followed by the path to the corresponding test file for each `src/.js` file above, eg:

-`npx jasmine spec/.spec.js`
+    `npx jasmine spec/calling-functions.spec.js`

 - Alternatively, run `npm test`